amdigital-co-uk/docs-playbook/docs/Ways-of-Working/Tenets/index.md

         ---

-        We communicate with each other continually and understand that this is central to the core principles of DevOps and our overall [mission](#our-mission) success.
+        We communicate with each other continually and understand that this is central to the core principles of DevOps and our overall [mission](../../index.md#our-mission){ data-preview } success.

         We recognise that, as a remote and distributed team, continuous collaboration and communication requires more effort than co-located teams.